gutwenger/g2DateFormat/README.md

 * input datetime value (default=0)
 * timezone offset (default=0)

-> The first and the second parameters have no default value, the function will return `false` if any of them is left blank.
+> The first and the second parameter have no default value, the function will return `false` if any of them is left blank.

 #### Example
 ```